 Many franchises need to operate from particular premises.
 Usually, there is an option for either the franchisor or the franchisee to enter the lease.
-If the franchisor is a party to the lease, the franchisor will be required to provide the franchisee with a copy of the lease agreement (or an agreement to lease as the case may be).
-The franchisor will also need to disclose details such as any incentive or financial benefit that the franchisor will obtain as part of this arrangement.
+If the franchisor is a party to the lease, they must provide the franchisee with a copy of the lease agreement.
+The franchisor will also need to disclose details.
+This includes any incentive or financial benefit that the franchisor obtains as part of this arrangement.

-If the franchisor does enter the lease on the franchisee’s behalf, the franchisor will also need to provide a document that gives the franchisee the right to occupy the premises and any details of the conditions of the occupation.
+If the franchisor enters the lease on the franchisee’s behalf, they will also need to ensure that the franchisee has the right to occupy the premises.
 This agreement usually comes in the form of a licence deed between the franchisor and franchisee.